 Couples enjoy having photos of each other.
 You can take this one step further and send each other tantalizing boudoir photos.

 Yes, this is a thing!
 Similar to the old days when sailors and soldiers would save photos of their partners dressed as pin-up girls, boudoir photography brings your partner into your bedroom.
 A professional photographer can come to your home and create a set of intimately posed, but tastefully elegant, photos for you to send to your partner.

 You Can’t Just Text

 Texting is a great way to stay in touch when you’re busy and on-the-go.
 It feels great to receive a thoughtful, silly text from your significant other during the day.
 However, an LDR can’t survive on just texting.

 Text messages lack tone.
 It’s easy for you to miscommunicate with your partner and vice-versa.
 One of the worst things you can do is have a serious discussion through text message.
 Texting can help you talk about where you think your LDR is going and/or how you feel about each other – but it can’t be the whole conversation.

 I recommend that you and your partner talk on the phone or webcam at least once a week.
 In order to have a healthy LDR.
 You need clear, personal and consistent communication.

 There are a lot of fun activities and romantic dates you can have in a long-distance relationship.
 All it takes is setting aside some time and a little bit of planning.
+It’s also a great idea to celebrate your milestones by going on dates!
 Here are just a few of my favorite LDR date night ideas: